robo-technical-group/pxt-arcade-info-screens/CursorOptions.md

 - `color: number` Color of cursor.
 - `currGroup: number` Current option group where cursor is located.
 - `currOption: number` Current option where cursor is located.
+- `isInFooter: boolean` Whether cursor is in the footer.